 This is a true shop front, as in facing directly onto the street, rather than some ambiguous unit number down some lane way, so hopefully it’ll be easier to find.
 I can’t wait to see more and more of it fixed up, especially with the new floors and paint, although that looks still to be a ways off.
 We’ve always been a “real” shop, but now we’ll be a real shop.

-To be honest, I’ve mostly been the one dragging my feet on announcing it because there’s still so much work to be done on the front – garbage and recycling bins, graffiti, barrels of cooking oil, random cables hanging across – but we’re really coming down to the wire here, and Jon has informed me that this is possibly as good as it’s going to get and it may literally look like this when we open, so everyone keep an open mind here.*
+To be honest, I’ve mostly been the one dragging my feet on announcing it because there’s still so much work to be done on the front – garbage and recycling bins, graffiti, barrels of cooking oil, random cables hanging across – we’ve hired Magic Skip Bins to get rid of lots of the rubbish but we’re really coming down to the wire here, and Jon has informed me that this is possibly as good as it’s going to get and it may literally look like this when we open, so everyone keep an open mind here.*

 We are thrilled to be in Little Italy, and actually quite close to our old location at 906 Dundas West – they’re a three minute walk from each other.
 When we were at 906 Dundas West, Jon and I rented a tiny house just up the street, on Mansfield, which happens to be just down the street from our new spot at 52 Clinton, so we know the area quite well, although it has changed quite a bit in the three years we’ve been gone.
 I used to love breakfast at Cafe Diplomatico, which is now – what good fortune – right across the street from us, because they can get tater tots just right, or late night pizza from Bitondo’s back when Caleb was a little tater tot keeping us up at night.**